CryPto-Song/CryPto-Song.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year Ph.D. student at Carnegie Mellon University (2017-Present), fortunately advised by Prof. [Vipul Goyal](https://www.cs.cmu.edu/~goyal/).
+I am a fifth year Ph.D. student at Carnegie Mellon University (2017 - Present), fortunately advised by Prof. [Vipul Goyal](https://www.cs.cmu.edu/~goyal/).
 My research interest is theoretic cryptography and its application in the real world, especially the efficient multi-party computation.

 This summer, I am an intern at NTT Research, Sunnyvale and work with Prof. [Vipul Goyal](https://www.cs.cmu.edu/~goyal/) on the communication-efficient multi-party computation.

 In Summer 2020, I was an intern in the AI Research team at J.P.
 Morgan, New York and worked with [Antigoni Polychroniadou](https://antigonip.github.io) on the communication-efficient multi-party computation.

-I received my bachelor's degree in Yao Class at Tsinghua University (2013-2017).
+I received my bachelor's degree in Yao Class at Tsinghua University (2013 - 2017).
 During my undergraduate, I visited Aarhus University in Spring 2016 and worked with [Claudio Orlandi](https://users-cs.au.dk/orlandi/) on order revealing encryption.

+<h2 id="education"> Education</h2>

+- Ph.D. of Computer Science
+  Carnegie Mellon University, School of Computer Science (2017 - present)

+- Bachelor of Engineering, Computer Science
+  Tsinghua University, IIIS (2013 - 2017)

-<h2 id="publications"> Publicationss</h2>
+<h2 id="publications"> Publications</h2>

 - *Constant-overhead Unconditional Secure Multiparty Computation over Binary Fields*
   Antigoni Polychroniadou, **Yifan Song**